damoeb/feedless/CONTRIBUTING.md

-# Contributing to rich-rss guide
+# Contributing to feedless guide